-Mrs. Paxton’s Raw Apple Cake
+Mrs. Paxton’s Apple Bundt Cake

 When it’s apple season here in Northern California, we are picking and processing daily from our trees (3 trees, 15 varieties).
 Of the many apple recipes we have on the site, this is one of my favorites.
-You simply cannot go wrong with this raw apple cake.
+You simply cannot go wrong with this fresh apple bundt cake.
 The ingredients of coconut and the apples ensure that the cake will be moist and flavorful.

 - 1 1/2 cups vegetable oil (we use grapeseed oil)